-Short Term health insurance plans, sometimes called Term health insurance or Temporary health insurance, are designed to bridge gaps in your health care coverage during times of transition.1
+Short-Term health insurance plans, sometimes called Term health insurance or Temporary health insurance, are designed to bridge gaps in your health care coverage during times of transition.1

 Short Term or Temporary health insurance plans may make sense if you are:

-In these situations and others where you find yourself temporarily lacking health care coverage, choosing a Short Term health insurance plan may be just the security you need to get you to that next stage of your life.
+In these situations and others where you find yourself temporarily lacking health care coverage, choosing a Short-Term health insurance plan may be just the security you need to get you to that next stage of your life.

 Yes, you can cover spouses and dependents with Short Term insurance.
 Note: All family members will be subject to the same series of medical questions to determine if they are eligible for the plan.

+However, tax penalties may still vary at the state level.
 Consult your tax advisor for more information.

 ACA health plans are guaranteed issue, meaning you cannot be denied coverage based on preexisting conditions.
 Also, ACA health plans are required to cover 10 essential health benefits:

 In contrast, Short Term health insurance is not required to cover all these benefits, so plans can vary in what they cover.
-Also, Short Term insurance plans typically do not cover preexisting medical conditions.
+Also, Short-Term insurance plans typically do not cover preexisting medical conditions.
 You must apply and answer a series of medical questions to determine your eligibility for these plans.